 - Role play (three to five years): Children choose imaginary themes for pretend plays.
 They may also perform on stage with others.

 Pretend play for kids is a fun way for them to mimic what they see around them.
-Pretending to be someone else or be in an imaginary situation is an excellent tool to hone a child’s imagination and creativity.
+Apart from the ideas mentioned above your child can also pretend to be a builder who creates a building using cardboard blocks.
+Pretending to be someone else or be in an imaginary situation is an art that can hone a child’s imagination and creativity.
+It also helps them to express themselves better.
 Also, interacting with other children during pretend play can boost their social, communication, and cognitive abilities.
+But it can be effective only if there is full cooperation from your child.
 So, nurture your little one’s innate interest in pretend play by providing them with age-appropriate toys.
 Further, play along with them using these engaging and entertaining pretend play ideas for kids to make this natural learning process more fun and exciting.

 - Pretend play benefits a child’s linguistic, problem-solving, and social skills development.